 - Bladder or bowel control issues

 The CDC estimates 3,000 to 6,000 Americans develop GBS each year on average.
 While it can strike anyone, it is most common in older adults and men.
 Some cases are very mild, while others can result in a patient being paralyzed and/or needing a ventilator to breathe.

 What causes Guillain Barré syndrome?

 While we don’t know exactly, GBS is thought to be triggered by different viruses, including recent respiratory infections or stomach virus, and less often post-surgery.
-Experts are studying whether the recent outbreak of the Zika virus in Central and South America may be linked to a simultaneous rise in cases of GBS.
+Experts are studying whether the recent outbreaks of the Zika virus in North, Central and South America may be linked to a simultaneous rise in cases of GBS.

 For more on Zika and Guillain Barre Syndrome, read our article on The Relationship Between Zika and Guillain Barre Syndrome.

 It’s often difficult to detect GBS in its earliest stages.
 In addition to signs and symptoms and how a patient feels, doctors will often do a spinal tap (lumbar puncture) and electrical muscle and nerve tests to diagnose GBS.